qzane/qzane.github.io/_posts/2016-12-03-3D-Scene-Reconstruction-of-Monocular-Photos.md

 Once we have the oriantations of all rectangles, we can infer their relative positions from the intersections in the photo and eventually reconstruct the whole scene.
 Although the low resoluction and some potential distortion in the photo may cause some error, they won’t have large impact to the whole model because the oriantations are calculated independently. <br>

 # Experimental Results
-I’m currently trying to verify my work on [NYU Depth Dataset V2](http://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html) and compare with other works.
+I’m currently trying to verify my work on [NYU Depth Dataset V2](http://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html) and compare it with other works.
 Email me if you are interested about current results.